mtulio/provider-certification-tool/docs/user-installation-review.md

 # OpenShift Provider Certification Tool - Installation Review

-> WIP: this document is working in progress
+> WIP - this document is working in progress

 > TODO: steps describing in detail the topics to review before submitting the results.